-Uniworld's Joie de vivre
+Cruise Ship Review: Seine River Cruise on Uniworld's Joie de vivre

-Launched in Paris with Hollywood pizzazz, Uniworld’s latest ship takes river cruising to amazing new heights.

 In the very centre of Paris, between the Eiffel Tower and France’s own Statue of Liberty, we found her – Uniworld’s newest ship.
 With spring sunshine glittering on the Seine, SS Joie de Vivre awaited her christening.
-As a marquee rose beside her, and the final touches were put

-to the elegant floral displays, we could feel the anticipation in the air.
+As a marquee rose beside her, and the final touches were put to the elegant floral displays, we could feel the anticipation in the air as we prepared for our Seine river cruise.

-This dazzling vessel (Joy of Living, to we Anglophones) is the latest addition to Uniworld’s river fleet, described by the company as “one-of-a-kind ships, as inspiring as the destination”.
-Joie de Vivre will sail the Seine from April to October each year, and along the way she aims to immerse her guests in all things French.
-Step aboard and you soon appreciate the extraordinary dedication and attention to detail that implies.
+This dazzling vessel (Joy of Living, to we Anglophones) described by the company as “one-of-a-kind ships, as inspiring as the destination.”
+A Seine river cruise on the Joie de Vivre includes an immersion into all things French.
+Step aboard and you will soon appreciate the extraordinary dedication and attention to detail that implies.

 Featuring handcrafted furniture and fine antiques, original artwork and inspirations from twentieth-century Parisian design, her interiors are simply stunning.
 Walk into one of the 54 staterooms (or, if you are fortunate enough, one of the two Royal Suites or eight Junior Suites) and you will find that it’s individually decorated, but in an unmistakably Gallic style.
 The bathrooms are marble-lined, and stocked with L’Occitane and Hermès products.

 Even the standard rooms, though smaller, are well laid out and perfect for a couple spending a week on the river.
 Each has 6ft-wide, floor-to-ceiling windows that open at the touch of a button.
 Curtains, too, operate electronically.

-The chic and sophisticated superyacht effect continues as you relax in the Salon de Toulouse – the main lounge – with its sumptuous settees and chairs, along with a baby grand piano and a variety of French artwork.
-Passing a magnificent polished wood bar (generously stocked with fine wines, Champagnes and premium spirits, most of which are complimentary for Uniworld guests), you pass into Le Bistrot.
+The chic and sophisticated luxury boutique hotel ship effect continues as you relax in the Salon de Toulouse – the main lounge – with its sumptuous settees and chairs, along with a baby grand piano and a variety of French artwork.
+Passing a magnificent polished wood bar (generously stocked with fine wines, champagnes and premium spirits, most of which are complimentary for Uniworld guests), you pass into Le Bistrot.

 As any Francophile would expect, fine dining is at the heart of the Joie de Vivre experience, and Le Bistrot is the place to enjoy some traditional French pâté, or perhaps a Parisian sandwich, washed down with a cold glass of Chardonnay – all served in a delightful but relaxed atmosphere.